-- 3.1 Heed the directives issued by the President and the guidance provided by the Ministry of Health with regard to COVID-19. - 3.2 Avoid gatherings as the disease is spread through direct contact with the respiratory droplets of an infected person, which are generated through coughing, sneezing or talking.

-- 3.3 Maintain a social distance of at least 1.5 to 2 meters with others, where possible.
+- 3.1 Heed the directives issued by the President and the guidance provided by the Ministry of Health with regard to COVID-19. - 3.2 Avoid gatherings as the disease is spread through direct contact with the respiratory droplets of an infected person, which are generated through coughing, sneezing or talking. - 3.3 Maintain a social distance of at least 1.5 to 2 meters with others, where possible.
 It is recommended that a phased approach to the arrival and departure of learners must be applied to further limit physical interaction.
-Staggering break times must also be used to prevent a concentration of learners in common areas. - 3.4 Avoid touching the face (i.e. eyes, nose, mouth) with unwashed hands, as well as handshakes, hugs, kisses and sanitise or use soap and water to wash hands frequently.
-Given the fact that blind and partially sighted learners trail and touch walls and other surfaces almost inevitably as they move around, schools must prepare for the fact that more supply of sanitisers and soap will be necessary to ensure that this as hygienic as possible. - 3.5 Be encouraged not to share electronic devices, utensils and meals or drinks, textbooks, stationery or any other items.
+Staggering break times must also be used to prevent a concentration of learners in common areas. - 3.4 Avoid touching the face (i.e. eyes, nose, mouth) with unwashed hands, as well as handshakes, hugs, kisses and sanitise or use soap and water to wash hands frequently. - 3.5 Avoid sharing electronic devices, utensils and meals or drinks, textbooks, stationery or any other items.
 In order to support this, these items must be sanitised or washed with soap and water regularly. - 3.6 Consult a healthcare facility if there is a suspected COVID-19 infection. - 3.7 Inform the education authorities immediately if a learner, educator, support staff or parent/caregiver has been in direct contact with an infected person, or if they are diagnosed with COVID-19. - 3.8 Contribute to the eradication of all forms of stigma and discrimination as a result of COVID-19.

-4. Wearing of fabric facemasks
+4. Wearing of face shields